Vicks Plant &

 Optimal Soil & Fertilizer Needs

 The Vicks plant needs well-drained organic-rich soil to germinate.
 Your soil must have a sandy texture and a low water-holding capacity, just like desert soil.
 Soggy wet soil can damage your succulents and contribute to bacterial and fungal rot.
-In addition, because of a lack of oxygen, soggy soil substitutes air pockets with water, resulting in an anaerobic environment that can kill your plant.
+Ideally, you want to use our specialized succulent potting mix that contains 5 natural substrates and organic mycorrhizae to promote the development of a strong root system that helps your succulent to thrive.

-As for fertilizer, organic or 100% natural fertilizers with an equal mix of NPK (5-10-5) are the best choice as they last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage Vick's plant health and nutrient absorption.
+As for fertilizer, natural fertilizers with an equal mix of NPK (5-10-5) are the best choice as they last longer and keep your soil alive by adding other beneficial compounds and microbes that encourage Vick's plant health and nutrient absorption.
 So, skip those harsh chemicals and give your succulent coleus some love with a good natural fertilizer!

 Hardiness Zone & More